GSA/digitalgov.gov/content/posts/2013-05-01-harvards-top-25-innovations-in-government.md

 ---
+url: /2013/05/01/harvards-top-25-innovations-in-government/
 date: 2013-05-01 2:22:08 -0400
-title: 'Harvard&amp;#8217;s Top 25 Innovations in Government'
+title: 'Harvard&#8217;s Top 25 Innovations in Government'
 summary: 'Nine federal programs made the list!
 Harvard&amp;#8217;s Ash Center for Democratic Governance and Innovation announced the Top 25 Innovations in Government May 1.
 A winner and four finalists will be revealed this fall.
 The&nbsp;Washington Post&nbsp;described how Harvard&amp;#8217;s review committee'
-authors: [tmarcoullier]
+authors:
+  - tmarcoullier
 categories:
   - Challenges
   - Our Work